Vivendi's SFR to partner with Vodafone - CEO

-PARIS The head of Vivendi's (VIV.PA) French telecom unit SFR, won by cable company Numericable NUME.PA in a fierce bidding war, said in comments published on Saturday it planned to partner with Britain's Vodafone (VOD.L) in a network-sharing project.
+PARIS, April 19 The head of Vivendi's French telecom unit SFR, won by cable company Numericable in a fierce bidding war, said in comments published on Saturday it planned to partner with Britain's Vodafone in a network-sharing project.

 "In coming days, we will unveil an extended partnership with Vodafone ... (in which) our professional clients will have access to the Vodafone network everywhere in the world," SFR Chief Executive Jean-Yves Charlier told Le Figaro daily.

-Earlier this month, Vivendi said it had accepted Numericable's bid for SFR, which would give Vivendi at least 13.5 billion euros (11.12 billion pounds) in cash plus a 20-percent stake in the new entity.
+Earlier this month, Vivendi said it had accepted Numericable's bid for SFR, which would give Vivendi at least 13.5 billion euros ($18.7 billion) in cash plus a 20-percent stake in the new entity.

-The agreement capped a month-long bidding contest between Numericable, whose parent company is Altice ATCE.PA, and Bouygues (BOUY.PA), France's No. 3 mobile operator.
+The agreement capped a month-long bidding contest between Numericable, whose parent company is Altice, and Bouygues, France's No. 3 mobile operator.

 But Charlier said an ongoing project with Bouygues to share a mobile network outside urban areas was still "strategic" and would not be threatened by the sale to Numericable.